emacs-mirror/emacs/mps/manual/source/pool/awl.rst

 * Garbage collections are scheduled automatically.
 See :ref:`topic-collection-schedule`.

+* Does not use :term:`generational garbage collection`, so blocks are never promoted out of the generation in which they are allocated.

 * Blocks may contain :term:`exact references` or :term:`weak
   references (1)` to blocks in the same or other pools (but may not contain :term:`ambiguous references`, and may not use :term:`remote